brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - If the teams are not cooperating you will be blocked by discussions and support.
 - If teams are collaborating, they will support each other.
-- Support and on boarding is by far the most expensive work
+- Support and on boarding is by far the most expensive work in this process.
 :::

 ---